brianom95/brianom95.github.io/_posts/2023-06-02-mont-blanc.md

 The most popular way to climb Mont Blanc is via the Goûter Route.
 Unless you're experienced in glacier travel, crevasse rescue and Alpine navigation then a guided climb is a far safer option.
 Roughly 100 people die on Mont Blanc every year so it's not somewhere to take chances.
 Paul Swail is an Irish guide living in Chamonix who was recommended to me.
 I chose one of his set dates in May and had a great experience climbing with him.
 You can climb between May & September, but going earlier avoids the risk of rockfall and closures from excessive thawing.

-The standard six day format includes two days climbing the highest mountain entirely in Italy; Gran Paradiso (4,061m), an acclimatisation day on Aiguille du Midi (3,842m), and then three days for the summit bid on Mont Blanc (4,808m).
+The standard six-day format includes two days climbing the highest mountain entirely in Italy; Gran Paradiso (4,061m), an acclimatisation day on Aiguille du Midi (3,842m), and then three days for the summit bid on Mont Blanc (4,808m).
 This is a great option to allow acclimatisation, getting to know the group, and a chance to learn more skills.
 The cost of this was €2,150 and included guides, transport, mountain huts and food.
 There is usually six clients on these trips, plus two guides for days 1 to 3, and three guides for days 4 to 6 (higher ratio is mandated for Mont Blanc itself).

 For gear, I rented boots and crampons which I'd recommend rather than buying, unless you're confident in your need for a highly insulated single layer boot.
 I had all the other clothing I'd need already, and just had to buy a helmet, harness, ice axe and thick gloves in Chamonix.
 You could rent everything if needed though.
 All nights were spent in indoor dorms so just a light sleeping bag was enough, and my only regret is not having good quality sunglasses for the trip; I'd highly recommend Julbo Shields.